SamuelEarl/fanny-pack-ui-old/README.md

 </style>
 ```

 The default theme should now be enabled when you start your app and you should have some utility functions available to you as well.
 Now you can edit the variables to create the theme you want.
-Read the notes at the top of the `theme.css` file for details.
+Read the notes at the top of the `jacl-theme.css` file for details.

 ## JavaScript Variables